javiearth/git-course/git-course.md

 In spite that git is very useful working in local, it shanes in cloud environments where teams of software developers work remotely.
 There are different solutions for that (GitHub, GitLab, Bitbucket, SourceForge...), but the commands you'll use to work with your remote repository are the same, no matter in which platform it is located.

 These platforms store repositories in the cloud, so teams of developers can work remotely in the same project.
-The repositories are the same you have in your machine, but they are accesible from anywhere.
+The repositories are the same as the ones you have in your machine, but they are accessible from anywhere.
 The only thing that changes is where they are located.
 The way you work is the same with the diference that you have to send or request information from the remote repository in a few ocassions.

 #### 1.15.1 Authentication

 You need to authenticate to the platform to access the remote repository.
 There are different options to authenticate but SSH keys are widely spreaded and they are very secure.

-A SSH (Secure Shell) key is a pair of keys, one public an another private, used to encrypt the commuication between your computer and a server, so you don't have to use a password everytime you access to a remote repository.
+A SSH (Secure Shell) key is a pair of keys, one public an another private, used to encrypt the communication between your computer and a server, so you don't have to use a password everytime you access to a remote repository.

 Now, let's see how to connect to a remote repository.